 A diagnosis of hypoglycemia may be missed or delayed because symptoms may be mild and resolve quickly with the consumption of food and fluids that contain carbohydrates.
 However, in some cases, hypoglycemia can be the result of a serious condition, such as liver disease.
-This is why it is important to have regular medical care throughout a lifetime, ...more misdiagnosis »
+This is why it is important to have regular medical care throughout a lifetime, even if you ...more misdiagnosis »

 The following medical conditions are some of the possible

 causes of Hypoglycemia.

 There are likely to be other possible causes, so ask your doctor

 Review the causes of these more specific types of Hypoglycemia:

 Review causes of more specific types of Hypoglycemia:

 Listed below are some combinations of symptoms associated with Hypoglycemia, as listed in our database.
 Visit the Symptom Checker, to add and remove symptoms and research your condition.